 Teaching Technique - Laying the foundation for sporting excellence

-Demonstrating good technique from a sporting perspective involves applying optimal movement ability in order to accomplish or solve a particular task effectively.
-A young athlete, for instance, who demonstrates sound technical ability while running in getting from point A to point B in an effective manner.
+Demonstrating good technique from a sporting perspective involves applying optimal movement ability to accomplish or solve a particular task effectively.
+A young athlete, for instance, demonstrates sound technical ability while running in getting from point A to point B in an effective manner.